Understanding The Power Of Thinking-Based Learning

 2. Problem-solving activities: Incorporate problem-solving activities into the curriculum that require students to apply their knowledge to real-world scenarios.
 This helps develop their analytical and critical thinking skills.

-3. Collaborative learning: Encourage collaboration among students through group discussions, debates, and projects.
+3. Collaborative learning: Encourage student collaboration through group discussions, debates, and projects.
 This allows them to learn from each other, develop communication skills, and gain different perspectives.

 4. Reflection and metacognition: Provide opportunities for students to reflect on their learning process and think about their thinking.
 Encourage them to identify their strengths and areas for improvement, fostering self-awareness and metacognitive skills.